middlewares/payload/README.md

 ## JsonPayload

-Parses the json payload of the request.
+Parses the JSON payload of the request.

 ```php
 $dispatcher = new Dispatcher([